 What are you designed to eat, and why can sugar and starch be a problem?
-Essentially, how does low carb work?
+Essentially, how does a low-carb diet work?

 Are you having problems on low carb?
 Are you not losing weight like you want to?
 How many carbs should you eat?

 A lot of people still fear natural fat.
-But really, the whole idea that we should fear fat is based on a scientific mistake, and most open-minded experts now admit it.
+But really, the whole idea that we should fear fat is based on a scientific mistake, and most open-minded experts now admit it.20

 Just witness the recent TIME cover to the right, with the text “Eat Butter.
 Scientists labelled fat the enemy.
 Why they were wrong.”